This post may contain affiliate links. Please read our disclosure policy for more information.

 He admitted to making many investment mistakes, but overall, we know he didn’t start off rich.
 In fact, 99% of his wealth was earned after his 50th birthday according to Business Insider.
 He worked hard and smart, but time and compound interest were major factors in his success.

-Any simple investment such as the S&P 500 will compound over time when you set it and forget it.
+Any simple investment such as the S&P 500 is expected to compound over time when you set it and forget it.

 Example of Pinky and the Brain.
 Who’s the loser?